 Emerson Electric (EMR) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of process controls systems, valves and analytical instruments had gained 3.22% over the past month, outpacing the Industrial Products sector's loss of 0.31% and the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the maker of process controls systems, valves and analytical instruments had gained 7.48% over the past month.
+This has outpaced the Industrial Products sector's gain of 1.34% and the S&P 500's gain of 0.64% in that time.

-Emerson Electric will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Emerson Electric to post earnings of $1 per share.
-This would mark year-over-year growth of 20.48%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.49 billion, up 7.85% from the year-ago period.
+Wall Street will be looking for positivity from Emerson Electric as it approaches its next earnings report date.
+This is expected to be February 2, 2022.
+The company is expected to report EPS of $0.99, up 19.28% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $4.47 billion, up 7.43% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Emerson Electric.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for Emerson Electric.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.15% lower.
-Emerson Electric is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.15% lower within the past month.
+Emerson Electric is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Emerson Electric is currently trading at a Forward P/E ratio of 19.42.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.58.
+Investors should also note Emerson Electric's current valuation metrics, including its Forward P/E ratio of 19.86.
+For comparison, its industry has an average Forward P/E of 23.1, which means Emerson Electric is trading at a discount to the group.

-Meanwhile, EMR's PEG ratio is currently 2.23.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Manufacturing - Electronics stocks are, on average, holding a PEG ratio of 2.04 based on yesterday's closing prices.
+Also, we should mention that EMR has a PEG ratio of 2.28.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+EMR's industry had an average PEG ratio of 1.96 as of yesterday's close.

 The Manufacturing - Electronics industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 178, putting it in the bottom 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.

 Click to get this free report